alijnmerchant21/Rock-Paper-Scissor/README.md

 ### Thank you for playing.

 ## Coming next - The game will be played over Blockchain.
-Most like Cosmos.
+Most likely on Cosmos.